kubeshark/docs/src/pages/en/automation_hooks.md

 ---
 title: Hooks
-description:  Kubeshark provides various hooks including OSI L4 and L7 hooks that enable running functions whenever a packet is captured or a new protocol-level message is dissected.
+description: Provided hooks including OSI L4 and L7 hooks that enable running functions whenever a packet is captured or a new application-layer message is dissected.
 layout: ../../layouts/MainLayout.astro
 ---

 Hooks are pre-defined JavaScript functions in the scripting system that are being attached to a certain point in the network packet **capture - dissect - query** pipeline of **Kubeshark**.

-**Kubeshark** provides [OSI](https://en.wikipedia.org/wiki/OSI_model) L4 and L7 hooks that enable running functions whenever a packet is captured or a new protocol-level message is dissected.
+**Kubeshark** provides [OSI](https://en.wikipedia.org/wiki/OSI_model) L4 and L7 hooks that enable running functions whenever a packet is captured or a new application-layer message is dissected.

 Hooks function arguments with type **object** can be printed to console with the purpose of seeing the data structure of that argument, like;